-For over three decades, India chased a dream it could never quite catch, building a jet engine of its own.
-The original Kaveri project, once hailed as a national milestone, eventually became a cautionary tale of missed deadlines, technical roadblocks, and abandoned ambitions.
+For over three decades, India chased a dream it couldn’t quite catch: building a jet engine of its own.
+The original Kaveri project, once seen as a national milestone, became a cautionary tale of delays, technical roadblocks, and abandoned ambitions.

 But in 2025, everything changed.

 What makes this engine different?
-Why has it sparked renewed optimism within India’s defence ecosystem?
-And could this finally mark the beginning of true self-reliance in fighter jet propulsion?
+Why now?
+And could this be the start of true self-reliance in fighter jet propulsion?

-Let us unpack what has been unveiled and why it matters now more than ever.
+Let us unpack what has changed and why it matters more than ever.

 Introduction: From Failure to Flight – The Kaveri Engine Story